 There is a large expat community in Bangkok—and a huge demand for English instruction.
 Since the money is not great (compared to Japan/South Korea, etc.) many of the expat teachers are short-timers looking to extend their stay in Thailand.
 The upside is that an organized and serious freelancer can quickly build a following of students through word of mouth.

 The largest and most comprehensive website for English teaching in Thailand.
 The site has an extensive job board, plus general information about living and teaching in Thailand, including freelancing.
 The job board contains mostly full time positions, but many schools will be interested in part-time or weekend teachers as well.

 A list of well-known language schools in Bangkok, maintained by Ajarn.com.
 It is best to call or visit schools in person when seeking work (dress conservative and bring a resume).
 Thais are notorious about ignoring email.

 Khao San Road.com

 A site oriented towards new residents of Thailand.
 Good information about finding places to stay, getting a job, visas, studying Thai, etc...
 Also has a few job listings.

 A huge chain of English schools with a constant need for part-time, weekend, and full-time teachers.
 They also offer TESOL certificate courses.

 A.J.
-Hoge currently has a Masters degree and over 20 years of English teaching experience.
+Hoge currently has a Masters degree and over many years of English teaching experience.
 He lived and taught in Bangkok, Thailand.